dmoonfire/miwafu/dictionary/ro/romoga.markdown

 romóga
 ----------------

-1. To measure or pace something out that is approximately a *romōga* distant.
+1. To measure out a distance that is approximately a *romōga* away.